mlogic274-star/Sum-1-cpp/README.md

 # Sum-1-cpp
-A collection of beginner-level C++ programs and practice exercises.
+A collection of beginner-level C++ programs and practice exercise